mahfuz225bd/eased-layout/README.md

 ##### 12+ Columns

-Along with `.row`, use the class `.total-columns-breakpoints-n` and available CSS variables according to your need, whose format is --columns-{available breakpoints}: {columns}; columns can be any integer value.
+Along with `.row`, use the class `.total-columns-breakpoints-n` and available CSS variables according to your need, whose format is --columns-{available breakpoints}: {columns}; columns can be any non-zero integer value.

-Alternatively, along with `.row`, use multiple classes whose format is like `total-columns-{available breakpoints}-n` and available CSS variables according to your need, whose format is --columns-{available breakpoints}: {columns}; columns can be any integer value.
+Alternatively, along with `.row`, use multiple classes whose format is like `total-columns-{available breakpoints}-n` and available CSS variables according to your need, whose format is --columns-{available breakpoints}: {columns}; columns can be any non-zero integer value.

 This is highly recommended: use a custom class for each variable, and remember that you don't need custom or additional classes and variables for any breakpoints if the total column number is not more than 12.